The Program

 The College

 The Texas A&M College of Veterinary Medicine & Biomedical Sciences (VMBS) consistently ranks among the top US veterinary schools.
-The student population includes over 500 professional DVM students and approximately 150 graduate students.
+The student population includes over 600 professional DVM students and approximately 150 graduate students.
 Signature programs within the college include cardiovascular sciences, neurosciences, environmental medicine/toxicology, biodefense, and emerging infectious diseases, reproductive biology, and biomedical genomics.
 Research centers and institutes include the Institute for Infectious Animal Diseases, the Michael E. DeBakey Institute for Comparative Cardiovascular Science & Biomedical Devices, the Schubot Center for Avian Health, and the Center for Innovation in Advanced Development & Manufacturing.

 The University

-The Community
+The Area

 Further Information

 For further information, contact Dr. Mary Nabity (Clinical Pathology) or Dr. Brian Porter (Anatomic Pathology).
-Residency position announcements are posted on the ACVP website Training Center.
+Residency position announcements are posted on the ACVP Training Center.

 The Texas A&M University System is an equal-opportunity employer.